Using Flow with Linux, WSL, and Terminal Applications

 Flow is available on Mac and Windows only — there is no native Linux application.

 Direct paste is not supported in WSL terminals, SSH sessions, tmux, or screen.
-Use the Paste Last Transcript shortcut instead.
+Use Paste last transcript in these environments.

-If you accidentally revoke Flow's permissions, Flow notifies you and opens the relevant System Preferences pane so you can re-enable them.
+If you revoke Flow's permissions, Flow notifies you and opens the relevant System Settings pane so you can re-enable them.

 Still stuck?